<img alt="" src="https://secure.navy9gear.com/202524.png" style="display:none;">

 5 Steps To Rate Your Online Digital Sales Growth Foundation

 Put yourself in a frustrated customer's mindset for a moment.
-As an example, if your company makes widgets and the quick delivery of those widgets is in the top 2 or 3 issues critical for your industry, then a customer may search for "Quick Delivery of Widgets."
+For example, if your company makes widgets and the quick delivery of those widgets is in the top 2 or 3 issues critical for your industry, then a customer may search for "Quick Delivery of Widgets."

 Let’s explore the journey your customer travels by using the following five steps.
 It is important to note that this complete journey may only take five or ten minutes.